 Commercially produced Rag Dolls

-Mass production of rag dolls started around 1830, roughly the same time that colour printing of fabric began.
+Rag dolls began to be mass produced around 1830, roughly the same time that fabric color printing began.
 Yet despite being mass-produced, the dolls retained their simple features, soft bodies and often even the patchwork clothing.

 Rag dolls in popular culture

-The rag dolls universal appeal to young children has led them to be featured in a number of children’s books and TV series.
+The rag dolls or cloth dolls universal appeal to young children as children’s toys has led them to be featured in a number of children’s books and TV series.

 Golliwog was a 19th-century rag doll character as was Raggedy Anne, a rag doll with red yarn hair and a triangle nose, who may have been the inspiration for the TV show Rag Doll Anna in the 1980s.